 Pic.
-28 View on the Thames river, the Shell Mex House, London Hilton Building, HyDe Park and Notting Hill area, click to enlarge.
+28 View on the Thames river, the Shell Mex House, London Hilton Building, Hyde Park and Notting Hill area, click to enlarge.

 Pic.
-29 The St. Paul Cathedral and BT Tower seen from the Sky Garden, click to enlarge.
+29 The St. Paul Cathedral and BT Tower as seen from the Sky Garden, click to enlarge.

 Pic.
 30 View from the top of the Walkie Talkie building on the University of London and the Wembley Stadium, click to enlarge.